 tasya kartāramapi māṁ viddhyakartāramavyayam.
 (13)The four categories of caste were created by Me according to people’s guna (qualities) and karma (activities).
 Although I am the creator of this, know Me to be the non-doer and immutable.

-Shri Krishna says he created the four varṇas (Brāhmana, Kshatriya, Vaishya, Shūdra).
-Without understanding this in the full context, this verse has been misinterpreted and misused to create a caste system that has been a significant problem in Indian society for centuries.
-The next part of the line clearly states that the varnas are classified based on guṇa (qualities) and karma (actions).
-It is a classification based on natural differences in the color of the minds of human beings, not based on the color of the skin.
-Varṇa is not determined by birth.
-The tendencies we have, the thoughts and ideals we keep in mind, and the performance of actions determine the varṇa of any being.
-A person can move from one varṇa to another based on changes in his mind.
+Shri Krishna says he created the four varnas—Brahmana, Kshatriya, Vaishya, Shudra.
+Without the full context, this verse has been misinterpreted.
+People have misused it to create a caste system that has been a significant problem in Indian society for centuries.
+The next part of the line clearly states that the varnas are classified based on guna (qualities) and karma (actions).
+The classification depends on natural differences in the color of the minds of human beings.
+It is not based on the color of the skin.
+Varna is not determined by birth.
+It is determined by the tendencies we have, the thoughts and ideals we keep in mind, and the performance of actions.
+A person can move from one varna to another based on changes in his mind.

-Every person has a mixture of three guṇas – sattva, tamas, and rajas. sattva is indicative of nobility, creativity, and peace. rajas is indicative of dynamism and desire. tamas is indicative of dullness and inertia.
+Every person has a mixture of three gunas—sattva, tamas, and rajas.
+Sattva is indicative of nobility, creativity, and peace.
+Rajas is indicative of dynamism and desire.
+Tamas is indicative of dullness and inertia.

-- Brahmanās are those who are predominantly sāttvic, secondarily rājasic with little tamas.
-Eg: Saints and sages
+- Brahmanas are those who are predominantly sattvic, secondarily rajasic with little tamas.
+Example: Saints and sages

-- Kshatriyas are those who are predominantly rājasic, secondarily sāttvic with little tamas.
-Eg: Selfless leaders
+- Kshatriyas are those who are predominantly rajasic, secondarily sattvic with little tamas.
+Example: Selfless leaders

-- Vaishyas are those who are predominantly rājasic, secondarily tāmasic with little sattva.
-Eg: Businessmen
+- Vaishyas are those who are predominantly rajasic, secondarily tamasic with little sattva.
+Example: Businessmen

-- Shūdras are those who are predominantly tāmasic, secondarily rājasic with little sattva.
-Eg: Laborers
+- Shudrus are those who are predominantly tamasic, secondarily rajasic with little sattva.
+Example: Laborers

 All four categories are equally important for society to function well.
 Everyone is required and has a role to play.
 People having responsibilities based on their mental composition is directly proportional to the success of any organization or society.